thirdtank/adrs.cloud/design-issues.md

 # Design Issues

+## Deployment

+* Building the docker image is very slow, likely due to architecture differences

 ## i18n is out of control

 Because of the way pages are created from components, it gets very confusing